TIY-Austin-Front-End-Engineering/Curriculum/day-31/README.md

 ```js
 angular.module('app', ['app.controllers', 'ui.router'])
 ```
-> This line creates a new module that depends on your `app.controllers` module and the `ui.router` module (that you installed with bower and included in your html via a <script> tag).
+> This line creates a new module that depends on your `app.controllers` module and the `ui.router` module (that you installed with bower and included in your html via a &lt;script&gt; tag).

 ```js
 .config(function($stateProvider, $urlRouterProvider) {